tmargus/5pSeq/README.md

 ### Compute QS for fixed codon in the middle of a gene
+When looking for a given codon (for example AAA) then 60 nt from 5' - and 30 nt from 3' end are excluded.

 ```bash
 fivePSeqQSfromcDNA4PSiteCodon.py  -codon AAA  -i KO20C_V_5PSeq_cdna_off15.pkl -o KO20C_V_QS-coding-region_AAA_P-site.csv